RaulFD-creator/biobrigit/README.md

 --------
 **Diferent options for customizing the search:**

-* Search for binding sites of specific metals.
+* Search for the binding sites of specific metals.
-* Filter results according to how likely they are to bind metals.
-* Takes into account binding with backbone nitrogens and oxygens.
+* Provide a score that indicates how suitable a certain region will be for binding.
-* Scanning the whole protein, though, a region can also be provided as input (in PDB format).
+* Scan the whole protein or only a region (in PDB format).

+**Possible applications:**

+* Identification of probable metal diffusion pathways through a protein.
+* Identification of conformational changes that alter the formation of such paths.
+* Metalloenzyme and metallodrug design.
+* Molecular physiopathology analysis.

 **Modular design:**

-* The modular design of this package allows for its use as a command-line tool or to be integrated into a larger Python program or pipeline.
+* The modular design of this package allows for its use as a command-line application or to be integrated into a larger Python program or pipeline.

-**Possible applications:**

-* Screening of a pool of `.pdb` structures.
-* Identification of conformational changes that alter the formation of metal-binding sites.
-* Identification of probable paths that the metals might have to traverse before reaching the more stable, final, binding site.
-* Metalloenzyme design.
-* Metallodrug design.

 Installation
 ------------